-- 1. DO NOT operate the generator while sleeping or allow others to sleep in the motorhome while the generator is operating.
-You would not be aware of exhaust gases entering the motorhome or be alert to symptoms of carbon monoxide poisoning. - 2.
-DO NOT operate the generator in an enclosed building or in a partly enclosed area such as a garage or storage unit. - 3.
-DO NOT operate the generator when the motorhome is parked in high grass or brush.
-Heat from the exhaust could ignite dry vegetation. - 4.
-DO NOT operate the generator longer than necessary when the vehicle is parked.
-This will help to reduce exhaust gases near the motorhome. - 5.
-DO NOT simultaneously operate generator and a ventilator fan, which could result in the entry of exhaust gas.
-When ventilator fans are used, open a window on the opposite side of the motorhome and 'upwind' of generator's exhaust pipe, to provide cross ventilation. - 6.
-DO NOT open nearby windows, ventilators, or doors into the passenger compartment, particularly those which can be 'down wind,' even or short periods of time.
-When parked, orient the vehicle so that the prevailing winds will carry the exhaust away from the motorhome. - 7.
-DO NOT operate the generator when parked in close proximity to vegetation, snow, buildings, vehicles, or any other object could deflect the exhaust under or into the vehicle.

-- 8. DO NOT touch the generator when running, or immediately after shutting OFF.
+- DO NOT operate the generator when the motorhome is parked in high grass or brush.
+Heat from the exhaust could cause a fire in dry conditions. - NEVER operate the chassis or generator engine, or the engine of any vehicle, longer than necessary when the vehicle is parked. - DO NOT simultaneously operate generator and a ventilator which could result in the entry of exhaust gas. - When parked, position the motorhome so that the wind will carry the exhaust away from the motorhome.
+DO NOT open nearby windows, ventilators, or doors into the passenger compartment, particularly those which can be 'down wind,' even part of the time. - DO NOT operate the generator when parked in close proximity to vegetation, snow, buildings, vehicles, or any other object which could deflect the exhaust under or into the motorhome. - DO NOT touch the generator when running, or immediately after shutting OFF.
 Heat from the generator can cause burns.
-Allow the generator to cool before attempting maintenance or service. - 9.
-DO NOT use the generator if the exhaust system is damaged.
+Allow the generator to cool before attempting maintenance or service. - DO NOT use the generator if the exhaust system is damaged.
 Before using the generator, inspect the exhaust system.
 Test the carbon monoxide alarm every time you use the motorhome.
 If the CO alarm sounds, immediately move everyone to fresh air and ventilate the motorhome.
 Shut the generator OFF, and DO NOT operate it until it has been inspected and repaired by a qualified technician.